 IssuesTackling Coastal Challenges

 The Coastal States Organization works with the nation’s coastal States, Territories, and Commonwealths to address coastal management issues on local, regional, and national scales.
+We use research, outreach, and education to bring the latest science, and policy to coastal managers.
+And we connect decision-makers with coastal science, social trends, and cutting-edge policy to strengthen and preserve ecosystems and communities across the nation.

 The 34 State and Territory Coastal Zone Management (CZM) Programs are leaders in the development and implementation of coastal adaptation, mitigation, and resilience strategies.
 CZM Programs are on the ground to support communities at every step along the path to resilience.
-They have the flexibility to operate across multiple levels of government and are uniquely positioned to link cutting-edge federal data and tools with local communities to address coastal changes and hazards.
+They have the flexibility to operate across multiple levels of government and are uniquely positioned to link cutting-edge federal research data and tools with local communities to address coastal changes and hazards.

 Coral reefs are some of the most diverse ecosystems on the planet.
 They make up a relatively small fraction of the ocean – less than 1% – but provide habitat to around 25% of the world’s marine life.
 Coral reefs are also incredibly valuable ecosystems, contributing over $10 trillion every year to the global economy.
-Coral reefs are threatened by changing water temperatures, ocean acidification, pollution, physical impacts from ships and storms, and invasive species.
+Coral reefs are threatened by changing water temperatures, ocean acidification, and pollution, physical impacts from ships and storms, and invasive species.
 Protecting and restoring coral reef ecosystems requires a proactive, multi-phased approach that ranges from local to global efforts.

 Wetlands are among the most productive ecosystems in the world and provide numerous benefits to society.
 The management of wetland ecosystems is complex and represent truly interdisciplinary efforts that can take decades to achieve results.
 Historically, wetland ecosystems have undergone substantial degradation from natural causes and human activities.
 In recent years, many have come to learn the true value of wetlands and their successful restoration is key to maintaining a healthy coastal ecosystem.
 Read more about the wetland restoration through the years.